mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-Upon checking the limits, we can observe that the slack bus has been converted by executing the following code:
+Upon checking the limits, we can observe that the original slack bus is converted to a demand bus and a new slack bus is selected:
 ```@repl NewSlackBus
 violate = reactiveLimit!(analysis)
 ```